artbrock/holochain_docs/App-Testing.md

     - scenario.myScenario.2
       - etc...

-- test files and directories may may have any names, as long as the test files have the .json extension
+- test files with a .json extension are automatically discovered
-- singleNodeTests can be run with

-    ```
+- to run all the singleNodeTests, repo_root/test/*.json, use this command:

+    ```bash
     hc clone -force my_app my_app  && hc test my_app`
     ```
+- to synchronously run the complete suite of role's from a particular scenario, use this command:

+    ```bash
+    repo_root/Scripts/testScenario <scenarioName>
+    ```

-## Multi-node testing
+## Multi-node testing, how to construct a scenario

-Each sub-directory should contain test files that will define the actions taken by the different nodes which get run simultaneously by the testing harness in separate docker instances.
-You should think of each of these as roles in the scenario.
-To run a scenario test simply type: `./Scripts/testScenario <scenario-name>`

-To write mult-node tests, you must take into account timing.
-The tests on the different nodes all start at relatively the same time, so you establish back & forth behavior by setting a time (in ms from the start) for the test to execute in the `Time` value.
+Each test/scenario sub-directory should contain one test file for each role required to model the test.
+Filenames are automatically discovered.

+Tests pass or fail on the basis of the *content* of messages passed between roles/nodes on in the network.
+In order to test the content of messages passed between roles, it is necessary for tests to account for the *amount of time* it takes for messages to travel between nodes on the network.
+This is achived with the `Time` parameter of the test object.
+If roles 1 and 2 are called *back* and *forth* respectively, then when *forth* sends a message, *back* should wait at least 50ms for checking to see if there are messages that contain the expected content.
+If the message has not yet arrived, then the test will fail.

+Note, it might make sense to implment both an automatic backnforth test generator, and also an asynchronous method of testing for the test arrival (e.g. a message id)

 You can add a _config.json file to the scenario directory of the following format:
 ``` json
 {
     "GossipInterval":500,